edysfy/Group_website/sprints.md

 **Each element of functionality well designed:** Every time a new feature was implemented it was thoroughly reviewed by both the group and end users before it could be finalised.
 This meant that every feature of the end product was well thought out and user approved.

 **Encouraged regular more productive meetups:** Given the time constraints from both the project deadline and work from other modules it was important to keep meetings productive and not get sidetracked.
 Basing design desicions heavily on user feedback meant every video call had a purpose.
+Agile develoment hinders on "Face-Face" communication.
 Fresh user feedback and having each individually reviewed the relevent features before each meeting meant there was always useful content to be discussed.

 **Avoids final product being unfinished / not user friendly:** Constant feature creation and reviewal meant at each stage we added fully functional features.
 Working on smaller goals as opposed to thinking of the final product and having a lot of features as a work in progress meant we had a better idea of realistic time frames.
 This allowed us to know what features we would be able to implement in the limited time frame.
 This meant we didn't become over ambitious and end up getting to the hand in date with an unfinished product.
 Working on smaller, well refined and fully functional features also meant if we did run out of time we would still have something to show for our work.